Yves Congar: Scholar and ecumenist

 Congar's reputation recovered in 1960 when Pope John XXIII invited him to serve on the preparatory theological commission of the Second Vatican Council.
 Although Congar had little influence on the preparatory schemas, as the council progressed his expertise was recognized and some would regard him as the single most formative influence on Vatican II.
 He was a member of several committees that drafted conciliar texts, an experience that he documented in great detail in his daily journal.
 The journal extended from mid-1960 to December 1965.
 Following his direction, his journal was not released until 2000, and was first published in 2002 as Mon Journal du Concile I-II, présenté et annoté par Éric Mahieu (two volumes).
 A one-volume English translation appeared in 2012.
 Congar also wrote a diary during his years of trouble with the Holy Office entitled "Journal d'un théologien 1946-1956, édité et presenté par Étienne Fouilloux."
 An English translation appeared in 2015; there is a prior Spanish translation.

 After the council, Congar said "respecting many questions, the council remained incomplete.
 It began a work which is not finished, whether it is a matter of collegiality, of the role of the laity, of missions and even of ecumenism."
-Congar's work focused increasingly on the theology of the Holy Spirit, and his 3-volume work on the Spirit has become a classic.
+Congar's work focused increasingly on the theology of the Holy Spirit (see Pneumatology), and his 3-volume work on the Spirit has become a classic.
 He was also a member of the International Theological Commission from 1969 to 1985.

-Congar continued to lecture and write, publishing work on wide-ranging topics including Mary, the Eucharist, lay ministry and the Holy Spirit, as well as his diaries.
+Congar continued to lecture and write, publishing on topics including Mary, the Eucharist, lay ministry, and the Holy Spirit, as well as his diaries.
 His works include The Meaning of Tradition and After Nine Hundred Years which addresses the East-West Schism.

 In 1963, Congar was diagnosed with a "diffuse disease of the nervous system" which caused weakness and numbness in his extremities.
 In 1985, the diagnosis was changed to a form of sclerosis which increasingly affected his mobility and writing ability, and made his scholarly research difficult.
-He became a resident at the Military Hôpital des Invalides in Paris from 1986.
+He became a resident at the Hôpital des Invalides in Paris from 1986.